Philosophy for Children

 - Student #6: “Maybe what would hold your hand back is on the inside.
 There wouldn’t be any outside.”

-During the course of discussing these questions, the students seemed to be struggling to move from questions that are difficult, if not impossible, to answer because of our practical limitations (e.g., not being certain that a particular grain of sand has not already been counted) to questions that in principle are unanswerable.
+Many of the students seemed to be struggling to move from questions that are difficult, if not impossible, to answer because of our practical limitations (e.g., not being certain that a particular grain of sand has not already been counted) to questions that in principle are unanswerable.
 Finally, with a mischievous grin on his face, one of the students asked, “Will time end?”
 The problem, he explained, is that if time did end, no one would be able later to confirm that this was so.

 Chip: “Jeff, what are people?
 Just tell me, what are people?
 You can’t answer that, can you?”